fahdd95/Gmail-Mail-Manager/README.md

 # Gmail-Mail-Manager
-Move all mails to the trash
+Move all mails to trash